 On the flipside, a lot of money grinding can easily net you those exclusive starships and many duplicates are found in the Exchange.
-However, even that's a double-edged blade: so far, the cheapest of the exclusive starships are the Mirror Universe Science-types (which usually go for as low as 15-20K Energy Credits) while the really good stuff, like the Tholian, Ferengi and Jem'Hadar ships shoot into the millions.
+However, even that's a double-edged blade: so far, the cheapest of the exclusive starships are the Mirror Universe ships (which usually go for as low as 15-20K Energy Credits, depending on which one is active at the time) while the really good stuff, like the Tholian, Ferengi and Jem'Hadar ships shoot into the tens of millions.

 As well, players don't have to actively spend a red dime on the game as they have a system that allows players to trade in refined dilithium (which is used to purchase some of the really good items) for a certain amount of Zen (the currency used by Perfect World, who host the game).
-As the trading payment is anywhere between 25-500 dilithium per Zen and a player can only refine up 8000 dilithium a day, this means a player can walk away with anywhere from 320 Zen to 80 Zen a day just by simple grinding.
+As the trading payment is anywhere between 25-500 dilithium per Zen and a player can only refine up 8000 dilithium a day a character, this means a player can walk away with anywhere from 320 Zen to 80 Zen a day per character just by simple grinding.

 In RuneScape, you can spend real money to get extra spins on the 'Squeal of Fortune', whose prizes include things like XP, rare items, and in-game money.

 Played with in the iOS port of DoDonPachi Blissful Death.
 Version 1.0.2 added "Custom Edit" options to make the game easier, such as starting with more lives, and most of these can only be unlocked by buying them with real money.
 But playing with any of these options turned on disqualifies you for the high score rankings.
 So about the only thing they're good for is letting unskilled players experience the True Final Boss.